isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile.md

 <div class="panel">
   <div class="libby">
   <p>NLB Mobile lets you read over 7,000 current eNewspapers and eMagazines from local and international publishers.</p>
 <p>First, sign in with a myLibrary ID.
-Next, tap the &lsquo;eMagazines &amp; eNewspapers&rsquo; icon.
+Next, tap the ‘eMagazines & eNewspapers’ icon.
 Because this is a service we subscribe from PressReader, an international digital newsstand, you will be prompted to download the PressReader app if you do not have it.
-When you launch the PressReader app through NLB Mobile, you can get complimentary access to these local and international publications.
-Do note that this complimentary access is for one hour only.
-Don&rsquo;t worry, when the one hour is up, you can re-launch PressReader from NLB Mobile to get complimentary access again.</p>
+When you launch the PressReader app through NLB Mobile, you can get complimentary access (this is called ‘sponsored access’ in PressReader) to these local and international publications.
+Do note that this sponsored access is for one hour only.
+Don’t worry, when the one hour is up, you can re-launch PressReader from NLB Mobile to get sponsored access again. </p>
 <p>In addition, local newspapers such as<em> The Straits Times, The Business Times</em> and <em>Lianhe Zaobao</em> can only be accessed when your device is connected to the Wireless@SG/SGx network at any library.</p>
 <p>For more information on accessing eMagazines / eNewspapers, click <span style="background-color: #00ffff;">here [PressReader FAQ Isomer]</span>.</p>